Hospital discharge and preventing unnecessary hospital admissions (COVID-19)

 Challenges in transfers to care homes

-The likelihood of UK homes being infected with COVID-19 triples with every additional 20 beds.
+Data analysing COVID-19 rates in care homes early in the pandemic found that the likelihood of UK homes being infected with COVID-19 tripled with every additional 20 beds.
 In homes with fewer than 20 residents, the chance of an outbreak was 5 per cent, but in homes with 60 to 80 residents the likelihood was between 83 and 100 per cent.
+This trend did not appear to continue into subsequent peaks.
 The average UK care home has around 36 beds, HC-One, the largest provider of private care homes, averages 50 beds.
 Care UK, another major chain, averages 66 beds.

 The Office for National Statistics found that regular use of temporary ‘bank’ staff who worked across several homes – a common practice among larger operators – increased the risk of infection more than one and a half times.

-The issues faced in care homes during the COVID-19 period to date include:
+The issues faced in care homes during the first few months of the COVID-19 pandemic include:

 - Over 40 per cent of all care homes reported an outbreak up to 7 June 2020.